How to Rid Your Lawn of Moss - Lawn Solutions Australia

 How to remove Moss

-If you are already plagued with Moss, then you will need to remove it to enable your lawn to repair and spread back into the affected area.
+If you are already plagued with Moss, then you will need to remove it.
+This will enable your lawn to repair and spread back into the affected area.

 • You can do so by physically removing it with a spade or rake, being sure to get underneath it and remove the roots from the ground as you do.

 • Moss Killer usually contains iron sulphate.
 Iron can be good for your lawn when it is deficient.
-But Moss doesn’t like it too much, so an application of iron sulphate will usually cause the moss to die off.
+But it doesn’t like it too much, so an application of iron sulphate will usually cause it to die off.

-• Mixing water and dish soap and spraying the Moss with it, is also another method often used to kill Moss.
+• Mixing water and dish soap and spraying the Moss with it, is also another method often used to kill it.

-The key is to focus on the cause of the problem, so that moss doesn’t keep growing back again.
+The key is to focus on the cause of the problem, so that it doesn’t keep growing back again.

-Aeration – Aerating compacted ground will help the area drain better and allow oxygen and nutrients to the roots of your lawn allowing it to fight back against the Moss.
+Aeration – Aerating compacted ground will help the area drain better and allow oxygen and nutrients to the roots of your lawn.
+This will allow it to fight back against the Moss.

 Improve drainage – If there are substantial drainage issues, you may need to look at putting in a drain or ag pipe to drain the water away and stop it from pooling.

-Reduce shade – By reducing the amount of shade where possible, you will help the sun to dry the area out much quicker, which will ensure it doesn’t stay wet for long enough to be favourable for Moss to grow.
+Reduce shade – By reducing the amount of shade where possible, you will help the sun to dry the area out much quicker.
+This will ensure it doesn’t stay wet for long enough to be favourable for it to grow.

 Check your soil pH – Make sure the area has a pH level optimum for your grass to grow.
 You may find an application of Lime is required if the soil is too acidic.
 Moss prefers acidic soils, but it will also grow fine in alkaline soils.
 Grass prefers a pH somewhere between 6 to 7.5.

-After removing the Moss and addressing the causes of the problem, it is a good time to give your lawn a fertilise and encourage your grass to repair.
+After removing it and addressing the causes of the problem, it is a good time to give your lawn a fertiliser application and encourage your grass to repair.
+Something like our Lawn Solutions Premium Fertiliser is ideal.

 Check out the Lawn Solutions Australia lawn care page for more helpful tips here.